 Commodore

 Originally founded in 1954, by Jack Tramiel.
 Commodore was a computer manufacturer and sold the world's best selling desktop computer, the Commodore 64 and released the Amiga computers in 1985.
-Commodore declared bankruptcy in April 29, 1994 and exited the computer industry, and is no longer in business.
+Commodore declared bankruptcy on April 29, 1994, and is no longer in business.

-After its bankruptcy and having its assets liquidated.
-The Commodore and Amiga brands and software went to other companies.
+After filing for bankruptcy and having its assets liquidated, the Commodore and Amiga brands and software went to other companies.

 Contact information

-The original Commodore or Commodore Business Machines, Inc. (CBM) is no longer in business and has no e-mail or phone support options.
-Computer Hope may still be able to assist you with any technical support related questions, but cannot assist you with any part replacements, warranty, or other company specific related questions.
+The original Commodore or CBM (Commodore Business Machines, Inc.) is no longer in business and has no e-mail or phone support options.
+Computer Hope may still be able to assist you with any technical support related questions, but cannot help with any part replacements, warranty, or other company specific related questions.

 Companies selling similar products

-1994 - Commodore completed its file for bankruptcy and will no longer be in business.
+1994 - Commodore completed its file for bankruptcy and was no longer in business.

-1984 - Amiga is purchased by Commodore Business Machines.
+1984 - Amiga was purchased by Commodore Business Machines.